iamDREAMO/LogiX/README.md

 ---

 **Note**: This application is intended for educational and small-scale institutional use.
-For production deployment with sensitive data, additional security measures and thorough testing are recommended......
+For production deployment with sensitive data, additional security measures and thorough testing are recommended.....